isoAdvector/isoAdvector/README.md

 - `solvers/interFlow`
     - A copy of the interFoam solver with the option to use isoAdvector instead of MULES in the interface advection step.
-To use isoAdvector add a dictionary called isoAdvector to fvSolution with the contents:
+To use add set application in controlDict to interFlow and add the following to the dicitonary fvSolution.solvers."alpha.water.*":

-          isoAdvector
+      "alpha.water.*"
       {
           //interfaceMethod can be set to "MULES" (default), "isoAdvector" or
           //"fvSchemes".
 Use the latter option to use the HRIC, CICSAM or
           //vofCompression schemes.

           interfaceMethod "isoAdvector";

           //isoFaceTol is the precision with wich the isosurface cutting a cell
           //into subcells should reproduce the cell's volume fraction.
 Typically
           //between 1e-6 and 1e-8 (default).

           isoFaceTol  1e-8;

           //surfCellTol defines which cells are treated as surface cells.
 If
           //
           //  surfCellTol < alpha1 < 1 - surfCellTol
           //
           //a cell will be treated with isoAdvector.
 Typically between between
           //1e-6 and 1e-8 (default).

           surfCellTol 1e-8;

           //nAlphaBounds is the number of times the volume preserving bounding
           //procedure should be applied after the advection step to repair
           //fluxes of unbounded cells.
 Default is 3.

           nAlphaBounds 3;

           //If snapAlphaTol > 0 then after advection and volume preserving
           //bounding all remaining alpha's closer to 0 than snapAlphaTol will be
           //set to 0 and all alpha's closer to 1 than snapAlphaTol will be set
           //to 1.
 Default value is 1e-12.

           snapAlphaTol 1e-12; //Previously called clipAlphaTol

           //If clip is set to true/yes/1 then after advection and volume
           //preserving bounding any alpha < 0 will be set to 0 and any alpha > 1
           //will be set to 1.

           clip   true; //Previously called clipAlpha

+          //To write out case/isoFaces/isoFaces#tIndex.obj change this to true:

+          writeIsoFaces false;

+          //For tri and tet meshes the standard isoAdvector method may result in
+          //large variations in the interface normal orientation in neighbouring
+          //cells.
+A much smoother interface normal orientation is obtained by
+          //enforcing use of a smoothed gradient for the isoface orientations.
+          //This method is activated by changing this to true:

+          gradAlphaNormal false;
+      }

+      To use the functionality of a prescribed flow you can set momentumCorrector to no and nCorrectors to -1 in the fvSolution.PIMPLE directory and add the following to the dicitonary fvSolution.solvers.U:

+      U
+      {
           //If prescribedU and PIMPLE.nCorrectors is set to -1, then the velocty
           //and pressure equations will not be solved.
 Useful for pure advection
           //test cases.

           prescribedU true;

           //In cases with prescribed U there is an option to make the prescribed
           //velocity field periodic by multiplying it by a factor
           //cos(2*pi*runTime.time()/period) if period > 0:

           period      0;

           //In cases with prescribed U there is an option to reverse the
           //velocity field when a when the time reverseTime is reached:

           reverseTime 0;

-              //To write out case/isoFaces/isoFace#timeIndex.vtk change this to true:

-              isoFaces2File false;

-              //For tri and tet meshes the standard isoAdvector method may result in
-              //large variations in the interface normal orientation in neighbouring
-              //cells.
-A much smoother interface normal orientation is obtained by
-              //enforcing use of a smoothed gradient for the isoface orientations.
-              //This method is activated by changing this to true:

-              gradAlphaNormal false;
       }

       Please see cases in OpenFOAM/run for examples of usage.
 Note that the first versions of the isoAdvector code had the following other solvers: isoAdvector, mulesFoam, passiveAdvectionFoam.
 With the introduction of the prescribedU switch described above, the functionallity of these solvers is now included in the interFlow solver and they have therefore been removed.
-- `utilities/preProcessing/isoSurf`
+- `utilities/preProcessing/setAlphaField`
     - Sets the initial volume fraction field for a sphere, a cylinder, a plane or a sinus wave.
-See isoSurfDict for usage.
+See setAlphaFieldDict for usage.
+Previsouly called isoSurf.
-- `utilities/postProcessing/uniFlowErrors`
+- `utilities/postProcessing/calcAdvectErrors`
     - For cases with spheres and discs in steady uniform flow calculates errors relative to exact VOF solution.
+Previously called uniFlowErrors.
 - `test/isoCutTester`
     - Application for testing isoCutFace and isoCutCell classes.